 - Incorporate active frontages: The types of building and their layout have major impacts on safety and sustainability.
-A safe urban environment provides 'active frontages' of overlooked streets and creates regular movement that focuses people and vehicles on to a small number of principal routes, rather than under-used and segregated streets and footpaths. - Defensible spaces: Defensible space (an area is safer when people feel a sense of ownership and responsibility for that piece of a community) can be provided by private or communal gardens that can only be accessed from the surrounding buildings.
+A safe urban environment provides 'active frontages' of overlooked streets and creates regular movement that focuses people and vehicles on to a small number of principal routes, rather than under-used and segregated streets and footpaths. - Defensible spaces: Defensible space is described as something which is clearly defined, clearly owned and has good natural surveillance and separates public from private areas and also separates one private area from another.
+Defensible space (an area is safer when people feel a sense of ownership and responsibility for that piece of a community) can be provided by private or communal gardens that can only be accessed from the surrounding buildings.
 Building surrounding such spaces also reduce the opportunities for graffiti on blank facades, such as gable ends.
 Homes in cul-de-sacs can be highly secure if the cul-de-sacs are short and straight to allow visibility from one end to the other.
 As cul-de-sacs reduce permeability, a compromise can be where dwellings are joined by networks of footpaths that are regularly used, with passive surveillance in evidence.
 This layout promotes permeability whilst reducing anti-social activity.
+The publication, Secured By Design: Homes 2019 provides design guidance specifically relating to cul-de-sacs and states that the benefit of a cul-de-sac can be compromised if one or more if the following undesirable features exists:

-- Natural surveillance: Ways to promote natural surveillance include low landscaping, street lights, street designs that encourage pedestrian use, and removing hiding and lurking places.
+- Backing onto open land, railway lines, canal towpaths etc.; - Are very long; - Linked to one another by footpaths (leaky cul-de-sacs); - Poorly lit. - Natural surveillance: Ways to promote natural surveillance include low landscaping, street lights, street designs that encourage pedestrian use, and removing hiding and lurking places.
 Included in good street design are features that maximise visibility of people, parking areas and building entrances: doors and windows that look out on to streets and parking areas, barriers that maintain a line of sight (through, over or around), pedestrianfriendly pavements and streets, and front porches. - Minimise opportunities for conflict: Places should be structured to minimise opportunities for conflict, especially when designing for mixed use development.
 The siting and design of potential places where people congregate and linger, and local areas where anti-social behaviour is concentrated, require special attention so as not to introduce this behaviour elsewhere.
 Out of scale facilities, such as supermarkets or leisure facilities that are intended for the wider, rather than local, community should be sited with care.
 Poorly sited street furniture (including street equipment owned by utility companies) can increase the opportunity of criminal and anti-social behaviour, such as vandalism, being a climbing aid or impeding vision. - Avoid unnecessary and ambiguous space: In new developments, unnecessary and ambiguous space should not be provided.
-The aim is welldefined and purposeful open space, and the quality and quantity of space should be seen as equally important.
+The aim is well-defined and purposeful open space, and the quality and quantity of space should be seen as equally important.
 The restoration of historic elements of the built environment and run-down buildings can be an important element of crime prevention.
-Buildings and spaces that are derelict, run-down, or uncared for, convey the impression that crime and anti-social behaviour is tolerated, or more likely to go undetected, than in places that are well maintained. - 2.5.2 Figure 6 illustrates how living environments can be designed to reduce the risk of crime and promote safety, with design features such as active frontages and defensible spaces.
+Buildings and spaces that are derelict, run-down, or uncared for, convey the impression that crime and anti-social behaviour is tolerated, or more likely to go undetected, than in places that are well maintained.

+2.5.2 Figure 6 illustrates how living environments can be designed to reduce the risk of crime and promote safety, with design features such as active frontages and defensible spaces.